Diet adaptation in dogs

 Speciation with gene flow in Heliconius butterflies

 This was my Master’s thesis research project.

 Sequencing of whole genomes in non-model organisms provide new insights into the genomic architecture of speciation.
 There is particularly widespread interest in patterns of divergence with ongoing gene flow.
 Theory predicts that in the face of gene flow the differentiation between genomic regions under selection and the rest of the genome will be more pronounced than in the case of allopatric divergence.
 These regions of divergences are named “islands of speciation” and as speciation proceeds, these “islands” are expected to growth into “continents”.

-I investigate the genomic pattern of divergence between Heliconius pardalinus and Heliconius elevatus, two long recognized tropical butterfly species, and demonstrate the results supporting the hypothesis that species difference can be maintained by very few genomic regions (~1% of the genome) with extensive gene flow after the speciation event.
+I investigated the genomic pattern of divergence between Heliconius pardalinus and Heliconius elevatus, two long recognized tropical butterfly species, and demonstrated the results supporting the hypothesis that species difference can be maintained by very few genomic regions (~1% of the genome) with extensive gene flow after the speciation event.
 These results show that transformation of “islands of divergence” into “continents” might not be essential to maintain species differences.

 Gene expression in different organs of hybrid sculpins

 This was my 6-months research training project during the Master’s studies